Frequently Asked Questions

 My Supervisor does not have supervision training; does this matter?

-Yes, we require supervisors to have undertaken at least 30 hours of supervision training to ensure that they offer the support and assistance required.
+Yes, we require supervisors to have undertaken at least 30 hours of supervision training to ensure they offer the support and assistance required.

 I am taking some time out from counselling; what are my options for placing my membership on hold?